 Q. I was just admitted to Georgetown.
 I am a citizen of one of the six countries identified in the Executive Order.
 Can I still apply for an F-1 or J-1 visa to study at Georgetown this summer or this fall?

-Until the March 6, 2017 Executive Order takes effect on March 16, 2017, the State Department indicates that it will continue to process visa applications from nationals of the six restricted countries.
+Until the March 6, 2017 Executive Order takes effect, the State Department indicates that it will continue to process visa applications from nationals of the six restricted countries.
 However, applicants should be prepared for lengthy security screening and the possibility that they may not be issued a visa before the new restrictions take effect.
-After March 16th, there will be a 90-day waiting period before the restrictions are lifted, during which time the Executive Order prohibits the issuance of visas (both first-time visas and visa renewals) to citizens and nationals of the six identified countries unless a waiver is granted at the time of the visa interview.
+After Supreme Court decision if the Executive Order takes effect, there will be a 90-day waiting period before the restrictions are lifted, during which time the Executive Order prohibits the issuance of visas (both first-time visas and visa renewals) to citizens and nationals of the six identified countries unless a waiver is granted at the time of the visa interview.
+During the interview, the Department of State has the right to collect and review social media accounts, phone numbers, and email addresses used in the last 5 years.

 The Executive Order permits Departments of Homeland Security and State to grant discretionary waivers on a case-by-case basis, when they determine: that issuance is in the national interest, the applicant poses no national security threat to the United States, and denial of the visa would cause undue hardship.
 Admitted students who wish to apply for a waiver should make and support the waiver request when they appear for their visa interview.
 There will not be a separate waiver process.
 This means that visa applicants seeking a waiver must be fully prepared to provide evidence, including relevant documentation, of their eligibility for a waiver at the time of their interview.